All Out (2025)

 The 2025 All Out, also promoted as All Out: Toronto, was a professional wrestling pay-per-view (PPV) event produced by the American promotion All Elite Wrestling (AEW).
-It was the seventh annual All Out and took place on Saturday, September 20, 2025, at Scotiabank Arena in Toronto, Ontario, Canada.
+It was the seventh annual All Out and took place on September 20, 2025, at Scotiabank Arena in Toronto, Ontario, Canada.
 Excluding the 2020 event, which was held at Daily's Place in Jacksonville, Florida due to the COVID-19 pandemic, this was the first All Out held outside the Chicago metropolitan area and subsequently the United States.
 It was AEW's first PPV event available to livestream on HBO Max, and it aired at a special start time of 3:00 p.m.
 Eastern Time (ET), preceded by the Saturday Tailgate Brawl pre-show at 2:00 p.m.
-ET, which was simulcast on Max and TNT.
+ET, which was simulcast on HBO Max and TNT.

 Fourteen matches were contested at the event, including four on the Tailgate Brawl pre-show.
 In the main event, "Hangman" Adam Page defeated Kyle Fletcher to retain the AEW World Championship.
 In other prominent matches, Kris Statlander defeated previous champion "Timeless" Toni Storm, Thekla, and Jamie Hayter to win the AEW Women's World Championship, making her the first woman to have won both of AEW's women's championships (the other being the AEW TBS Championship), Jon Moxley defeated Darby Allin in a Coffin match, Mark Briscoe defeated MJF in a Tables 'n' Tacks match, and in the opening bout, Adam Copeland and Christian Cage defeated FTR (Cash Wheeler and Dax Harwood).
-The event featured the returns of Eddie Kingston, who performed in his first match since New Japan Pro Wrestling's Resurgence event, as well as Pac and Jack Perry, and the first AEW appearance of Beth Copeland (formerly known as Beth Phoenix in WWE).
+The event featured the returns of Eddie Kingston, who performed in his first match since New Japan Pro Wrestling's Resurgence event, as well as Pac and "Jungle" Jack Perry of Jurassic Express, the latter turning face for the first time since 2023, and the first AEW appearance of Beth Copeland (formerly known as Beth Phoenix in WWE).

 All Out received generally positive reviews, with AEW World Championship bout between Page and Fletcher, the Three-Way match for the Unified Championship, and the Table'n'Tacks receiving particular high reviews.
 Conversely, Kingston's return bout against Big Bill was received generally negatively.